Do you have a favorite Dr. Seuss book?

 The idea is to see how many turtles you can stack before someone makes Mack “burp” (like in the book), and the whole stack comes tumbling down!

-We had so much playing this inspired by Dr. Seuss math game that they didn’t even realize they were working on counting skills and fine motor coordination along the way.
+We had so much playing this inspired by Dr. Seuss math game that the kids didn’t even realize they were working on counting skills and fine motor coordination along the way.

 For younger children one egg carton may make enough turtles to stack.
 Older children will be able to stack more of them before the tower falls.